rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 `l -la /etc/libvirt/qemu/networks`

-## Verify the physical network switchport settings
+### Verify the physical network switchport settings

 Make sure that the switchport of the physical network switch doesn't have bpdu-guard enabled!
 Once the bridge comes up it sends bpdu frames.

 I was connected to a Cisco 3850 on an access port.
 The switch had `spanning-tree portfast bpduguard default` in global configuration.
 The port went into err-disabled when the bridge came up.
 It took me a while  to figure out why the bridge wasn't working!

-I changed the port to a trunk with native vlan 10 to match the configuration that had been on the acces port.
+I changed the port to a trunk with native vlan 10 to match the configuration that had been on the access port.

 ```c# linenums="1"
 interface GigabitEthernet1/0/6